-Soil Justice in Practice — Radicle™ was built for access.
-Our mission is to make soil data available to the people restoring it—from those growing food in cities to those remediating land damaged by fire, contamination or disinvestment.
+Radicle™ was built for access.
+Our mission is to make data available to the people restoring soils—from those growing food in cities to those remediating land damaged by fire, contamination or poor use.

 No hidden fees.
 No gatekeeping.
 Just tools that work.

 Equity and fairness demand it.
-The world’s underserved growers are not widely participating in digital technology — up to 97% lack high-quality, real-time and spatially accurate data — but a large number of commercial growers are.
-Existing tools for soil carbon testing are expensive and complicated, which presents barriers to entry for low-resource and remote communities.
-They also lack a pathway to rewards for the very same traditional and Indigenous practices praised as “regenerative” that commercial growers are paid to practice.
+Globally, a large number of commercial growers widely participate in digital technology, but those growing on less than 5 acres do not—with up to 97% lacking high-quality, real-time and spatially accurate data.
+Existing tools for soil carbon testing are expensive and complicated, which presents barriers to entry for low-resource and rural communities.
 Our tool overcomes these obstacles and eliminates this digital poverty trap.
 Data is power.

 Field-tested.
 Community-driven.
 Carbon-aware.